HTML & CSS Done Right - by Yalco

 • Page settings such as meta information, viewport, and Open Graph within the header

-• Organizing pages systematically through semantic tags and BEM
+• Systematically organizing pages through semantic tags and BEM

 • Building accessibility to accommodate diverse users

-• How to use SVG, video, and other media
+• How to use other media such as SVG and video

 Section 4: Advanced CSS